gerardnico/dock-x/README.md

-# Dockenv - Docker commands driven by environment variables
+# Dock-X - Docker commands driven by environment variables

 ## About